 What is Considered Reckless Driving in Scranton, PA?

-reckless driving in Scranton, PAAt its core, reckless driving means acting without care.
+At its core, reckless driving means acting without care.
 It’s when a driver in Scranton, PA, knows they’re doing something risky but does it anyway.
 It’s more than just speeding.
 It’s a behavior that puts others in danger.
+75 Pa.
+C.S. § 3736 defines it as operating a vehicle with “willful or wanton disregard for the safety of persons or property”.

 Imagine this: A driver zooms past a school bus with flashing lights.
 Kids are getting off the bus.
 The driver knows it’s wrong, but does it anyway.
 That’s reckless driving.

 Or picture a driver engaging in aggressive driving in Scranton, weaving in and out of traffic.
 They’re not just changing lanes.
-They’re doing it fast, without signaling and cutting other cars off.
+They’re doing it fast, without signaling and cutting off other cars.
 It’s dangerous.
 It’s reckless.

 In Scranton and all of Pennsylvania, the law takes reckless driving seriously.
-It can lead to bad accidents, which can hurt people and damage property.
+It can lead to serious accidents that hurt people and damage property.
 Given the dangers of driving recklessly, the driver at fault can face serious penalties.
 While the Pennsylvania Department of Transportation (PennDOT) doesn’t indicate the number of accidents caused by reckless driving, some statistics paint a stark picture about crashes in 2024:

 It’s plausible that recklessness played a role in at least some of these incidents.